EngineerBetter/engineerbetter-hugo/content/blog/concourse-is-awesome.md

 Want to run the system tests for your local changes, without pulling down a bazillion test credentials?
 Don't want to do a 'speculative commit and push' just so you can see if you changes would pass CI?
 Run `fly execute` and use your local, uncommitted copy of the code.

+It's not just EngineerBetter that think that `fly execute` is ace - Principal Software Engineer at Sky [Andrew Merrell wrote a post singing its praises](https://medium.com/@andrew_merrell/concourses-fly-execute-is-a-hidden-gem-5f4b54ffb249) too.

 ### Easy Access to Failed Tasks

-Concourse offers the `fly intercept` command to get you a terminal session directly into the container for a failed build, so you can debug it easily.
+Concourse offers the [`fly intercept` command to get you a terminal session directly into the container](https://concourse-ci.org/builds.html#fly-intercept) for a build, so you can debug it easily.
 You can even copy and paste the URL from the web UI into the terminal, so you don't need to type out build numbers.

 No faffing about with `kubectl` here.